 Some of the links may be affiliate links.
 At no additional cost to you, we may earn a commission if you click through and make a purchase.

 I need a little help from you to kick off this article.
-Before you read any further, think about all the groups you belong to…a work team, church group, friends, groups you lead or coach, etc. When you start listing them, you’re probably part of more groups than you realize.
+Before you read any further, think about all the groups you belong to…a work team, church group, friends, couple friends, groups you lead or coach, etc. When you start listing them, you’re probably part of more groups than you realize.
 Don’t forget to include your family!

 Which of those groups do you love?
 Which ones are challenging for you?
 Which group allows you to be the most real version of yourself?